CominAtYou/CominAtYou/README.md

 ### Hi there, I'm Comin. 👋

 I'm a high school student who spends most of my time playing video games and watching anime.
-I also spend a lot of my time doing Discord bot and web development, which is why a lot of my repositories are HTML/JS based. (a lot of which are private repositories because they're personal projects)
+I also spend a lot of my time doing Discord bot and web development, which is why a lot of my repositories are HTML and/or JS based. (a lot of which are private repositories because they're personal projects)

 #